STATUTES of DEUTZ Aktiengesellschaft Cologne

 Remuneration of the Supervisory Board

-(3) The Chairman of the Supervisory Board shall receive twice the remuneration referred to in paragraphs (1) and (2), his Deputy one and a half times as much.
+(2) The Chairman of the Supervisory Board will receive twice the remuneration established under paragraph (1), and his deputy one-and-one-half times that amount.

 Annual general meeting